Explicit Formulas for the Alexander Polynomial of Pretzel Knots: Introduction

 \section{Introduction}

 A \emph{pretzel link} \( P(q_1, q_2, \dots, q_n) \) is a link obtained by connecting \( n \) twisted bands, where each band has \( q_i \) half-twists.
-The sign of \( q_i \) determines the direction of the \(i\)-th twist region (see Fig.~\ref{fig: pretzel knots} and Fig.~\ref{fig: pretzel links} for examples).
-A pretzel link is a knot if and only if either precisely one \( q_i \) is even, or all \( q_i \) are odd and \( n \) is odd.
+The sign of \( q_i \) determines the direction of the \(i\)-th twist region.
+A pretzel link is a knot if and only if either precisely one \( q_i \) is even, or all \( q_i \) are odd and \( n \) is odd (see Fig.~\ref{fig: pretzel knots} for examples).

 Pretzel links were introduced by Reidemeister in~\cite{Reidemeister1932} and have been thoroughly studied since then.
-The Alexander polynomial of these knots has also been studied before --- see, for example, \cite{Nakagawa1987}, \cite{Lecuona2015}, \cite{MironovMorozovSleptsov2015}, \cite{BaeLee2020} --- and explicit formulas for some special cases were found.
+The Alexander polynomial~\cite{Alexander1928} of these knots has also been studied before --- see, for example, \cite{Nakagawa1987}, \cite{Hironaka2001}, \cite{Lecuona2015}, \cite{MironovMorozovSleptsov2015}, \cite{BaeLee2020} --- and explicit formulas for some special cases were found.
 Kim and Lee~\cite{KimLee2007} also found explicit formulas for the Conway polynomial for several classes of pretzel links with at least one even parameter.\footnote{The case where all parameters are odd is also discussed in the paper, although the authors do not provide an explicit formula.}

 Nevertheless, general formulas for the Alexander polynomial of pretzel knots have not appeared in the literature.
 In this note, we fill this gap (see Theorem~\ref{thm: main formula}).